Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Sea Vultures.md

 - [[Ralvos Dern]] is consolidating power aboard the [[The Silverwake]] by drawing skilled defectors from disbanded pirate crews across the [[Kanda Isles]].
 - [[Dorne Vesk]] has been expanding the faction’s influence in [[Brimstone Docks]] through quiet payoffs and controlled leaks to the lower dockmaster guild.
 - A cache of enchanted stormglass was recently fenced via [[The Barnacled Ledger]], stirring interest from both the [[Emberheart Traders]] and the [[Crimson Shroud]].
-- Rumors suggest [[The Sea Vultures]] may be brokering safe passage for rogue spellcasters trying to leave the [[Mangagoy Isles]] unnoticed.
+- Rumors suggest [[The Sea Vultures]] may be brokering safe passage for rogue spellcasters trying to leave the [[01 Campaign/01 World/04 Subregions/01 Thellade/Mangagoy Isles]] unnoticed.

 ## History
 - 17 Emberwane 208 PR (Generated): [[Ralvos Dern]] establishes the group after a failed mutiny aboard the [[Nightjaw]], an independent privateer vessel.